- About RSS |

 How do I sign up for services?

-Enrollment agencies will complete a face to face eligibility screening/assessment of individuals seeking services from Illinois ATR.
-If clients are deemed eligible for services, the enrollment specialist will make a referral to the ATR provider the client chooses.
-Determination of the appropriate level of care is completed using the American Society of Addiction Medicine (ASAM) recovery support services criteria.
-If you would like to schedule an appointment for enrollment into the ATR program, contact an ATR provider in your area.
+Enrollment agencies will complete a face to face eligibility screening/assessment of individuals seeking services from Illinois PRSS.
+If clients are deemed eligible for services, the enrollment specialist will make a referral to the PRSS provider the client chooses.
+Determination of the appropriate level of care is completed using the American Society of Addiction Medicine (ASAM) peer recovery support services criteria.
+If you would like to schedule an appointment for enrollment into the PRSS program, contact an PRSS provider in your area.

 - Employment Coaching